Authentication vs Verification: What's the Difference?

 What is authentication?

-Authentication can also be a security question based on a response a customer has submitted for verification purposes.
+Authentication can also be a security question based on a response a customer has submitted for verification purposes in the past.
 For example, a support agent may ask a customer, "What's the name of the street where you grew up?" and match their response to pre-submitted information within the customer's record.
-Or it can be a match to biometric data (fingerprints or facial recognition) provided previously by a customer.

-Example: identity authentication when digitally accessing your bank account
+Example: Identity authentication when digitally accessing your bank account

 Or, you may receive a 2FA text message with an OTP to the contact number assigned to your account.
 You'd then type in the OTP where prompted online, and if it matches the one issued, you'll proceed to log in.